 Psilocybin microdosing does not affect emotion-related symptoms and processing: A preregistered field and lab-based study

-This double-blind placebo-controlled microdosing study (n=75) showed that psilocybin microdoses (0.7g dried truffles, 15mg psilocybin, about 1/10th a high dose) didn’t alter self-awareness or modulated emotion processing.
-The confirmatory analysis also didn’t find any effects, but an exploratory analysis did show some reduction of depression and stress in only the first block.
+This double-blind placebo-controlled microdosing study (n=75) showed that psilocybin microdoses (0.7g dried truffles, 15mg psilocybin, about 1/10th a high dose) didn’t alter self-awareness or modulate emotion processing.
+The confirmatory analysis also found no effects, but an exploratory analysis showed some reduction of depression and stress in only the first block.

 Background: Microdoses of psychedelics (i.e. a sub-hallucinogenic dose taken every third day) can reduce symptoms of depression, anxiety and stress according to anecdotal reports and observational studies.
 Research with medium to high doses of psilocybin points towards potential underlying mechanisms, including the modulation of emotion and interoceptive processing.